Panic attacks and panic disorder

 - Is there anything I can do now to help manage my symptoms?

-Questions to ask if you're referred to a mental health provider
+Questions to ask if you're referred to a mental health professional

 - Do I have panic attacks or panic disorder?